 - We reviewed the procedure used to calculate visibility and obscuration in FDS.
 Soot density is calculated based on the soot yield defined in the combustion reaction.
 Soot is then carried through the model, and the density is available at each cell.
 The light extinction coefficient is calculated using the mass specific extinction coefficient (measured experimentally) and the local soot density.
 Finally, the visibility is calculated using the Jin correlation with light extinction coefficient.

 - We verified obscuration with a problem that used constant soot density and white obstructions located at increasing distance from the viewer.
-The intensity of the obstructions decreased correctly with distance the light traveled through the smoke.
+The intensity of the obstructions decreased correctly with the distance that light traveled through the smoke.
 We also verified the calculated visibility using an image that showed black patches on the white obstructions.
 For this case, both the black patch and the white background are obscured equally by the smoke, so the Weber contrast is constant and does not seem to be valid for this situation.

 - Finally we repeated a simulation of the VTT experiments that measured smoke and toxic gas concentrations.
 We did this calculation using the current release of FDS and a refined mesh.